brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I am not a ultra-light hiker and I say that with confidence after seeing some **actual** ultra-light hikers on the trail.
 From my experience, my base weight of ~20 pounds put me in the middle of the range of hikers I met along the way.
 Many had lighter packs and many had heavier.
-I doubt that 5 pounds more or less would have made much of a difference in my success/enjoyment.
+Lighter is better for sure, but I doubt that 5 pounds more or less would have made much of a difference in my success/enjoyment.

 My "big three" consisted of:
 * Hyperlite Mountain Gear 55L Southwest pack (black)